Skip to content

 Rev vs TranscribeMe vs Ditto Transcripts

-More companies than ever are hiring transcription companies to convert their audio records into a written format.
+An increasing number of companies are hiring transcription companies to convert their audio records into a written format.
 Medical practices, legal practices, court systems, law enforcement agencies, colleges and universities, podcasters, publishers, and many others desire quality transcriptions at a fair price.

-One of the primary issues with transcription companies is how they charge for services, the transcriptionist’s quality, and the accuracy rate.
-We’ll take a look at three leading companies and compare their pricing and service levels; Rev vs Transcribeme vs Ditto Transcripts.
+One of the primary issues with transcription companies is how they charge for services, the quality, and the accuracy rate.
+We’ll take a look at three leading companies and compare their pricing and service levels: Rev vs Transcribeme vs Ditto Transcripts.

 Company Information: Rev vs Transcribeme vs Ditto Transcripts

-Like most transcription companies, they work with a wide range of clients and transcribe practically every audio file type.
-Ditto Transcripts’ forte is legal transcription, law enforcement transcription, medical transcription, and general business transcription projects.
+Like most transcription companies, Ditto works with a wide range of clients and transcribes practically every audio file type.
+Ditto Transcripts’ “bread and butter” is legal transcription, law enforcement transcription, medical transcription, and general business transcription projects.

 We are HIPAA compliant (required for medical transcripts) and can certify our work for legal clients.
 Ditto Transcripts only hires U.S. employees, most of whom have college degrees.
 Why is this important?
-Because their transcriptionists specialize in their respective niche, such as legal or medical transcription work.
+Their transcriptionists specialize in their respective niche, such as legal or medical transcription work.

 All of our employees must pass very difficult tests, including grammar, spelling, punctuation, and pass an extensive criminal background check.